Julia McNair Wright: Early life and education

 Julia McNair was born in Oswego, New York, May 1, 1840.
 She was the daughter of John McNair, a civil engineer of Scotch descent.

-She was carefully educated in private schools and seminaries.
+She was educated in private schools and seminaries.

 Career

-In 1859, she married Rev. Dr. William James Wright, the mathematician.
-She began her literary career at age sixteen by the publication of short stories.
+Wright began her literary career at age sixteen by the publication of short stories.
 Her published works include Almost a Nun (1867); Priest and Nun (1869); Jug-or-Not (1870); Saints and Sinners (1873); The Early Church in Britain (1874); Bricks from Babel, a manual of ethnography (1876); The Complete Home (1879); A Wife Hard Won, a novel (1882).

 Julia McNair Wright's The Field Of Fortune or Practical Life is a 626 page tutorial on the value of Common Sense in all of life's pursuits.
 The volume's themes are presented by a newcomer visiting the general store/post office in Arcadia, a fictional American town.
 'The Stranger' expounds on the value of dedication, hard work and familial love, addressing small groups of the town's elders as well as the young folk, with questions asked, answers offered, and comments/retorts welcomed and discussed.

-She also produced The Nature Readers, four volumes (1887–91).
-Her works were very popular.
+She also produced the four-volume series The Nature Readers (1887–91).
+Her works were popular.
 Most of her stories were republished in Europe, in various languages, and several of them appeared in Arabic.
 Wright never had a book that was a financial failure; all did well.
 The Complete Home sold over 100,000 copies, and others reached ten, twenty, thirty and fifty thousand.
 Since the organization of the National Temperance Society, she was one of its most earnest workers and most popular authors.
 She wrote on historical, nature, ethnographical, theological, and biblical subjects.

+She was the main author of Ladies' Home Cook Book: A Complete Cook Book and Manual of Household Duties...
+Compiled by Julia Mac Nair Wright, et al. (532 pages).

 Personal life

+In 1859, Wright married Rev. Dr. William James Wright, a mathematician.
 She had two children.
-Her son was a businessman; her daughter, Mrs. J. Wright Whitcomb, a member of the Kansas bar, was an author.
+Her son was a businessman; her daughter, Mrs. J. Wright Whitcomb, was an author.

-Julia McNair Wright died September 2, 1903 in Philadelphia, Pennsylvania, or Fulton, Missouri.
+Julia McNair Wright died on September 2, 1903, in Philadelphia, Pennsylvania, or Fulton, Missouri.